Esri's commitment to accessibility

 Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
 794d) requires federal agencies to procure technology products that are the most readily accessible.
-To assist agencies in making this determination, Esri publishes Voluntary Product Accessibility Templates, or VPATs, for our various products.
-These VPATs are designed to provide our customers with a thorough breakdown of product compliance areas so they may evaluate and select the products that best meet their accessibility needs.
+To assist agencies in making this determination, Esri publishes Accessibility Conformance Reports (“ACRs”) for our various products, based on the VPAT® Version 2.4 Rev (March 2022) edition.

 In 2017, the US Access Board published a rule on requirements for information and communication technology covered under Section 508.
-These requirements include incorporating the Web Content Accessibility Guidelines 2.0 by reference and applying Level A and Level AA Success Criteria and Conformance Requirements (WCAG 2.0 A & AA) to websites, as well as to nonweb electronic documents and software.
+These requirements include incorporating the Web Content Accessibility Guidelines 2.0 by reference and applying Level A and Level AA Success Criteria and Conformance Requirements (WCAG 2.0 A & AA) to websites, as well as to non-web electronic documents and software.

-For our international customers—Compliance with WCAG
+For our international customers

 Find out more about accessibility at Esri

 A complete mapping and analytics platform for developers

 Check out the latest ArcGIS topics and trends for accessibility in mapping and GIS